ETHOS-Labs-LLC/BYOS/docs/cfs.md

   <figcaption>Click to Install Plugin</figcaption>
 </figure>

-A file selection popup will appear and you will need to navigate to where you cFS plugin is located and select it.
+A file selection popup will appear, and you will need to navigate to where you cFS plugin is located and select it.

 <figure markdown>
 ![alt text](image-23.png){ width="900" }